 \section{Abstract}

-Accurate maps are a prerequisite for virtually all autonomous vehicle tasks.
-Most state-of-the-art maps assume a static world, and therefore dynamic objects are filtered out of the measurements.
-However, this division ignores movable but non-moving, \ie{} semi-static, objects, which are usually recorded in the map and treated as static objects, violating the static world assumption, causing error in the localization.
-In this paper, we present a method for modeling moving and movable objects for matching the map and the measurements consistently.
+Accurate maps are a prerequisite for virtually all mobile robot tasks.
+Most state-of-the-art maps assume a static world; therefore, dynamic objects are filtered out of the measurements.
+However, this division ignores movable but non-moving---\ie{} semi-static---objects, which are usually recorded in the map and treated as static objects, violating the static world assumption and causing errors in the localization.
+This paper presents a method for consistently modeling moving and movable objects to match the map and measurements.
 This reduces the error resulting from inconsistent categorization and treatment of non-static measurements.
-A semantic segmentation network is used to categorize the measurements into static and semi-static classes, and a background subtraction-based filtering method is used to remove dynamic measurements.
-Experimental comparison against a state-of-the-art baseline solution using real-world data from Oxford Radar RobotCar data set shows that consistent assumptions over dynamics increase localization accuracy.
+A semantic segmentation network is used to categorize the measurements into static and semi-static classes, and a background subtraction filter is used to remove dynamic measurements.
+Finally, we show that consistent assumptions over dynamics improve localization accuracy when compared against a state-of-the-art baseline solution using real-world data from the Oxford Radar RobotCar data set.